St Thomas' Hospital

-- nurse assessment: some people need further assessment.
+Some people need more assessment after registration.
 A nurse will call you by name to assess the seriousness of your condition.
-He/she may also arrange some tests for you
+They may also arrange for some tests.

 Watch our video about visiting A&E and give us your feedback about our service.

 If you have been referred by your GP or another hospital to a particular team, you will have to register at A&E first.
 Although the team will be expecting you, they may not be able to see you immediately.
 You may be redirected to speciality services within our Trust such as:

 - eye casualty - for patients with an eye problem

 - Burrell Street - our free and confidential specialist sexual health service